 Esther, Jerry Hicks and the Abraham Hicks Scam: Truths

-(You don't need health insurance or doctors because, if you follow the teachings correctly, you will never be sick, a bit of "infinite wisdom" recently proved false when Jerry Hicks began treatments for leukemia.)
+(You don't need health insurance or doctors because, if you follow the teachings correctly, you will never be sick, a bit of "infinite wisdom" proved false when Jerry Hicks began treatments for leukemia.)

 But it's easy to see how this happens more visibly as the "teachings" meet reality and have to be justified.